(Sub Pop/Flemish Eye; 2006)

 This could’ve been so much more complicated.
-After introducing himself with 2004’s Infiniheart, Calgary-born Chad VanGaalen originally planned to flip his ambitious indie folk-rock persona altogether with a sophomore effort described as “nothing but experimental piano compositions with drum machine accompaniment.”
-No vocals, no melody, and, judging by leftover Oneida-does-Zappa segues “Systemic Heart” and “Dandrufff,” not much structure, either.
+After introducing himself with 2004’s endlessly charming Infiniheart, Chad VanGaalen had planned to flip his ambitious indie folk-rock persona altogether with a sophomore effort described as “nothing but experimental piano compositions with drum machine accompaniment.”
+No vocals, no melody, and, judging by how high up the Zappa scale leftover segues “Systemic Heart” and “Dandrufff” register, not much structure, either.

 Which may explain why VanGaalen, always standing on the other side of your kaleidoscope, can’t seem to sell a damn record, and is once again subject to a confoundingly- discrepant slate of critical response.
 Sad but true: despite VanGaalen’s admirable tour schedule and the just-enough passionate press presenting him as a new “Outsider Icon,” his profoundly-rewarding Infiniheart has sold a paltry 2600 copies since its re-release exactly one year ago.
 Granted, that could be par for the re-released indie-weirdo debut album course, but that figure still feels low—insulting, even—especially if you’ve already been circulated through Infiniheart and have yet to shake the chill.
 The positive side is that it’s a sure bet that those 2600 people have been wholly-swept-away in that record, and can therefore relate VanGaalen’s plight to the few other slow-to-go “artistic” musicians whose brilliance is acknowledged over a timeline of water-torture drops, rather than a slippery-slope-making mudslide.
 Not to put too much emphasis on “getting it,” but, in this case, to know is usually to love.
-Or fall victim to, since VanGaalen’s Buckley-like banshee chinook, wielding semi-concious dreamspeak, claws, climbs, and burrows into your brain where it hibernates and sheds new-Canadian-gothica in its sleep.
+Or fall victim to, since VanGaalen’s Buckley-like banshee chinook, wielding semi-conscious dreamspeak, claws, climbs, and burrows into your brain where it hibernates and sheds new-Canadian-gothica in its sleep.

-Happy Canadian Gothorama time!
-We apologize for going there, but it’s important to point out that VanGaalen is not in the business of peddling ad-hoc, sloppy compilations of “used” material, or treating his music as a low priority, or his second line of business.
-In fact, his last minute alterations to Skelliconnection’s tracklist show that he toils over the coherence and consistency of his packaged work.
-But, most importantly, it’s essential to consider why VanGaalen might have wanted to get more of this work off of his chest, and out into peoples’ heads, before pushing forward with new material.
-And here’s the best part: where exactly is all of this leading?
-At this point, from this artist, comfortable in the catalogued-cocoon that he’s built completely on his own terms, anything seems possible.
-And, beyond what he’s already accomplished with just two records, knowing that his next release is as likely to channel Glenn Branca as it is Hayden is a big part of what makes VanGaalen such a unique, compelling talent—one certainly worth some tangible fan support this time around, if not just so he doesn’t get dropped by his (kind, hopefully understanding) label.
-The last thing anyone wants is to be in a 2600-person line-up for one of 50 CDRs of his next release.
-And since it is indeed true that his music could be a lot better than it is (which is: beautiful, thematic, meticulous, revelatory, and challenging), there’s no need to let such potential languish, ignored for lack of, well, heart.
+Skelliconnection largely recaptures what made that debut so easy to obsess over.
+It expands on the same playfully dour Canadian Gothorama ground enough to make it clear why he wanted to get more of this work off of his chest, and out into peoples’ heads, before pushing forward with new material.
+It doesn’t get us much closer to knowing where, exactly, all this is going, though; at this point, from this artist, comfortable in the catalogued-cocoon that he’s built on his own terms, anything seems possible.
+Beyond what he’s already accomplished with just two records, knowing that his next release is as likely to channel Glenn Branca as it is Hayden is a big part of what makes VanGaalen such a unique, compelling talent—one certainly worth some tangible fan support this time around, if not just so he doesn’t get dropped by his (kind, hopefully understanding) label.
+The last thing anyone wants is to be in a 2600-person line-up for one of 50 CD-Rs of his next release.
+And since it is indeed true that his music could be even more than it already is (which, again: beautiful, meticulous, a little creepy), there’s no need to let such potential languish, ignored for lack of, well, heart.